graphile/graphile.github.io/src/pages/postgraphile/postgresql-schema-design.md

 insertion, and you must use `using` with `DELETE` commands because a delete changes no rows only removes current ones.

 That’s it!
-We have successfully creating a Postgres schema embedded with our business logic.
+We have successfully created a Postgres schema embedded with our business logic.
 When we use this schema with PostGraphile we will get a well designed GraphQL API that we can use in our frontend application.